tier4/arm-dev-summit-2020/exercises/exercise2.md

 # Exercise 2: RViz basics and replaying a rosbag
+The purpose of this exercise is to gain familiarity with the basic functionality of RViz and how to replay a rosbag.
+[RVIz](http://wiki.ros.org/rviz) is a 3D visualization tool for the ROS middleware that Autoware is based on, and [rosbag](http://wiki.ros.org/rosbag) is the file format used to record and playback data from a ROS-based system.

 ## Launch RViz, start and pause rosbag playback
 1. Open two terminal windows and run the following commands in *both* terminals